Homework 2: Getting Comfortable with libembroidery

 will create is a .dst

-file, which is readable by the department’s embroidery machines.
-To make it easier to test your code as you work, the server includes a tool called convert
+format file, which is readable by the embroidery machines in the Maker Space.
+To make it easier to test your code as you work, the server includes a command-line tool called embconv

 that will turn .dst